awsdocs/aws-doc-sdk-examples/dotnetv3/CloudWatchLogs/README.md

-# Amazon Comprehend code examples for the AWS SDK for .NET v3
+# CloudWatch Logs examples for the AWS SDK for .NET v3

 ## Overview

-The examples in this section how to use the AWS SDK for .NET with Amazon Comprehend to inspect documents and discover information about them.
+This folder contains examples that show how to use the AWS SDK for .NET v3 to get started working with CloudWatch Logs.

+Amazon CloudWatch Logs Amazon CloudWatch Logs to monitor, store, and access your log files from Amazon Elastic Compute Cloud (Amazon EC2) instances, AWS CloudTrail, Route 53, and other sources.

 ## ⚠️ Important